dferrero/matcher/README.md

 -F              Test log against all regex, even if a match is found -u [number]     Print first N unmatched lines.
 If no number is specified, it will print all -A              Print all regex in Arcsight format
 -s              Sort all regex.
-All comments and empty will be removed -o <filename>   Get output redirected to a file instead of screen
+All comments and empty lines will be removed -o <filename>   Get output redirected to a file instead of screen
 ```